Sarson ka Sag – Recipe for Sarson ka Saag

 As a result, you have a creamy, mellow saag that is overflowing with flavor.

 You’re probably thinking why you’d want to add other greens to make Sarson ka saag, right?
-So let me tell you that the other greens, such as Bathua or Palak, decrease the bitterness of mustard leaves while adding their own flavor.
-But in case if you don’t have any of these greens on hand, you can always use another.
+So let me tell you that the other greens, such as Bathua or Palak, decrease the bitterness of mustard leaves while adding their flavor.
+But in case you don’t have any of these greens on hand, you can always use another.

 Today in this recipe I have used the combination of three leaves which are mustard leaves, palak, and methi.

 Sarson ka saag is a simple dish that can be made at home, with minimal ingredients.
 You don’t want to add more spices to it.
-All you need to ensure is that you use more of ginger and garlic to it, which gives a great aromatic flavor to it.
+All you need to ensure is that you use more ginger and garlic to it, which gives a great aromatic flavor to it.

 sarson ka sag

 The green leaves puree is traditionally made without the use of a blender or mixer.
-It’s mashed with a wooden masher called Mathani and the process was called ‘Ghotna’ until it’s coarse.
+It’s mashed with a wooden masher called Mathani and the process is called ‘Ghotna’ until it’s coarse.
 You can, however, blend it if you’re in a hurry.
 Today, in this recipe I have used mathani to blend this saag.

 This post will be very useful for those who live outside Punjab and want to enjoy the taste of Punjabi food.
 So let’s learn some tips and tricks to make these delicacies from scratch in this recipe.